ttlew/conversation/intents-entities.md

     Do not make your intents too similar.
 Similar intents can be difficult for the {{site.data.keyword.conversationshort}} service to distinguish.
 If you find that you have several intents that are close in meaning, consider whether you could combine them into a single intent, and then use entities to provide multiple possible responses for that intent.
     {: tip}

-    Since the above examples all represent the same intent (to turn something off), you might call this category `#turn_off`.
+    Since the previous examples all represent the same intent (to turn something off), you might call this category `#turn_off`.
     Remember that a customer's input does not have to be an exact match for any of your examples; intents are recognized using natural-language processing.
     {: tip}
 1. You would then use an entity to represent what the user wants to turn off.
 To do this, you might create an entity called `@accessory`, and give it the following possible values: